giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 #### 5. Get the role's ARN

-From the conformation screen, copy the exact ARN.
+From the confirmation screen, copy the exact ARN.
 It should be in the form of:

 ```nohighlight
 arn:aws:iam::<YOUR_ACCOUNT_ID>:role/GiantSwarmAdmin